better-modernized-combat/bmod-installer/README.md

 This is a setup script for [Freelancer: BMOD](https://github.com/better-modernized-combat/bmod-client).
 It was created using Inno Setup and uses custom Pascal scripting.
 This has been forked from the excellent [Freelancer HD Edition Installer](https://github.com/oliverpechey/Freelancer-HD-Edition-Installer)

+## Usage

+1. Install a vanilla copy of Freelancer to a non-read only directory (i.e. *not* Program Files).
+2. Download and run the [latest release](https://github.com/better-modernized-combat/bmod-installer/releases/).
+3. Point the release at your vanilla Freelancer directory and let the installer run.
+4. That's it, you're done!

 ## Build instructions
 ### All-in-one installer (default)
 1. Clone the [Freelancer: BMOD GitHub repository](https://github.com/better-modernized-combat/bmod-client).